HELVE/DREEMRELM/README.md

 - show actual footage from the project (IIIII)
 - explain how rhizome philosophy (external and internal) links with the ambience within your films (III)
 - present good quality footage (I)
+- is there a connection or division between an artist and a filmmmaker (I)

 Artenalia 2012